| |

 where marched through the snow into Switzerland and tended by the Red

-Cross during the war, and documented the hardships with his sketch pad.
+the war, and documented the hardships with his sketch pad.

 Benjamin Henneberg commissioned Castres to create a giant panoramic painting